C0D3D3V/bbb-dl/README.md

 ## Outputs
-Link to download MP4 file will look like this: https://yourBBBserverURL/download/presentation/{meetingID}/{meetingID}.mp4 If your BigBlueButton server is connected to Createwebinar.com Advanced contol panel, all webinar participants can download the recorded webinars from Schedule menu.
+Link to download MP4 file will look like this: https://yourBBBserverURL/download/presentation/{meetingID}/{meetingID}.mp4 If your BigBlueButton server is connected to https://createwebinar.com contol panel, all webinar participants will be able to download the recorded webinars from the website in one click.